Week 6

 Physical and Chemical Changes

-During this class we will separate some mixtures and will learn more about how to solve an oil spill when this kind of accident happens.
-For this, we will go through 4 different stations:
+In this class, we will separate some mixtures and learn how oil companies deal with oil spills when such accidents occur.
+To explore this, we will rotate through six different stations:

 Matter is capable of undergoing changes, which are classified as either physical or chemical.
 Physical changes in matter are reversible: An ice cube can melt into liquid water, and then the liquid water can be frozen back into an ice cube.
 Chemical changes, on the other hand, are not reversible: A log burned in a fire turns into ashes, but the ashes cannot be changed back into a log.